yozhgoor/cargo-temp/README.md

 ## Features

-If after a bit of play with you project you want to keep your work, just delete the `TO_DELETE` file.
+If you change your mind and decide to keep the project you can just delete the `TO_DELETE` file and the directory will not be deleted when the shell exits.

+The config file is locate in `{CONFIG_DIR}`/cargo-temp/config.toml.
-When you run `cargo-temp` for the first time he will create `cargo-temp/config.toml` in your config directory.
+When you run `cargo-temp` for the first time it will be created automatically

-This file will contain one line a field `temporary-project-dir` and the value of this field is the path where `cargo-temp` will create your temporary project.
-The default path is your cache directory, but you can override it by simply change the value of the field.

-We provide one another optional field `cargo_target_dir`, that allow you to override the path where the target directory of you temporary project will be created.
+Settings:

+* `temporary_project_dir`: path where the temporary projects are created (cache directory by default).
+* `cargo_target_dir`: cargo's target directory override (unset by default).